jmgandarias/jmgandarias.github.io/content/publication/C_2017_ROBOT_Tactile/index.md

 ---
-title: 'Uso del Haptic Paddle con aprendizaje basado en proyectos'
+title: 'Tactile Sensing and Machine Learning for Human and Object Recognition in Disaster Scenarios'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Antonio J. Munoz-Ramirez
   - Jesus M. Gomez-de-Gabriel
+  - Alfonso J. García-Cerezo

 # Author notes (optional)
 author_notes:
   # - 'Equal contribution'
   # - 'Equal contribution'

-date: '2017-09-01'
+date: '2017-12-21'
 doi: ''

 # Schedule page publish date (NOT publication's date).